PhreeMason/my-cal/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/PhreeMason/my-cal.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+## Credits

+Layout for calendar taken from https://responsivedesign.is/patterns/calendar/

 ## License